-- Carrier devices (such as CDs, DVDs, USB) with stored computer software and / or data developed to order; - Goods supplementing mass-produced software: Example: updates for a software in cases where the price for the supply was already included when the software was initially purchased/sold and a separate invoice is produced. - Audio- and videotapes containing original recordings master type, for multiplication. - Exports/imports intra-EU of software not involving a physical movement of goods: for example: purchase / supply of additional licences or rights invoiced for the use of previously purchased / supplied software and are not accompanied by a physical movement of goods, delivery of software by Internet, will not be reported to Intrastat. - Exports/imports intra-EU of software together with a maintenance contract: Maintenance services of software should not be reported when they are the subject of a proper contract and listed individually on the invoice. - Customized software etc. Carriers of customised information (such as carrier devices) containing software or other customised information developed to order for a particular client are excluded from ITGS, but recorded under services.
+- Carrier devices (such as CDs, DVDs, USB) with stored computer software and / or data developed to order; - Goods supplementing mass-produced software: Example: updates for a software in cases where the price for the supply was already included when the software was initially purchased/sold and a separate invoice is produced. - Audio and video devices containing original recordings master type, for multiplication. - Exports/imports intra-EU of software not involving a physical movement of goods: for example: purchase / supply of additional licences or rights invoiced for the use of previously purchased / supplied software and are not accompanied by a physical movement of goods, delivery of software by Internet, will not be reported to Intrastat. - Exports/imports intra-EU of software together with a maintenance contract: Maintenance services of software should not be reported when they are the subject of a proper contract and listed individually on the invoice. - Customized software etc. Carriers of customised information (such as carrier devices) containing software or other customised information developed to order for a particular client are excluded from ITGS, but recorded under services.
 Customised software refers to software that is developed to order for a particular client and made to special requirements, either as unique programs or adaptations from standard programs.
-Other customised information includes customised blueprints, audio and videotapes containing original recordings ('master tapes'), authors' drafts of books and inter-company data and accounts. - Software applications downloaded from Internet or received by e-mail against payment are considered as services and shall not be reported for Intrastat (e-commerce, e-market).
+Other customised information includes customised blueprints, audio and videotapes containing original recordings ('master tapes'), authors' drafts of books and inter-company data and accounts. - Software applications downloaded from Internet or received by e-mail against payment are considered as services and shall not be reported for Intrastat (e-commerce, e-market). - This exclusion applies to both mass-produced software and custom software developed specifically for a particular customer.
+The same goes for e-books downloaded by a customer or received by email.